-We began dosing in a Phase 1 clinical trial of losmapimod in healthy volunteers and patients with FSHD in Europe in February 2019 following the filing of a clinical trial application, or CTA, in December 2018.
+We began dosing in a Phase 1 clinical trial of losmapimod in healthy volunteers and patients with FSHD in Europe in February 2019 following the filing of a CTA in December 2018.
 We plan to conduct a randomized, double-blind placebo-controlled Phase 2b clinical trial with approximately 66 patients with FSHD to investigate whether oral administration of 15 mg of losmapimod twice per day reduces expression of DUX4-driven genes in affected skeletal muscle.
 We also plan to concurrently conduct an open label Phase 2 clinical trial in 16 patients with FSHD to investigate the safety and tolerability of 15 mg losmapimod twice per day for chronic use and to evaluate the ability of losmapimod to reduce expression of DUX4-driven genes in affected skeletal muscle over varying durations of treatment.
+We are planning an open label extension trial to enable patients in our Phase 2b clinical trial who are treated with losmapimod to continue receiving treatment after the 24-week treatment period and to enable patients given placebo in our Phase 2b clinical trial to be treated with losmapimod.

 We believe that a 15 mg twice per day dose of losmapimod is an appropriate dose for the treatment of patients with FSHD based on previous clinical data and p38a/b target engagement data generated by GSK and p38a/b target engagement data from our preclinical studies.

-We submitted a CTA in Europe for the open label Phase 2 clinical trial in April 2019 and plan to submit a CTA in Europe for the Phase 2b clinical trial in May 2019.
-We plan to submit an IND to the FDA in May 2019.
+We submitted a CTA in Europe for the open label Phase 2 clinical trial in April 2019 and submitted CTAs in Europe and Canada for the Phase 2b clinical trial in May 2019.
+The FDA accepted the IND in June 2019.
 We expect to initiate the randomized Phase 2b clinical trial and the open label Phase 2 clinical trial in mid-2019.

 We are also conducting several preparatory non-drug studies to assess biomarker endpoints and clinical outcome assessments.
-In addition, we are participating in a natural history study following 150 subjects with FSHD in the United States and 70 subjects in Europe over 18 months.
+In addition, we are participating in a natural history study that will follow 150 subjects with FSHD in the United States and 70 subjects in Europe over 18 months.
 We expect to utilize the data generated from our non-drug studies and the natural history study to inform discussions with regulatory agencies and future clinical trial design.